Coffee Beans Support Thailand Orphanage

 By God’s grace and mercy, these children have been able to get the physical care, love, education, and safety they need.
-But more importantly, they’ve been able to hear the gospel and learn about God’s Word from Arlung, his sister, and the others who have dedicated their lives to caring for these kids.
+But more importantly, they’ve been able to hear the gospel and learn about God’s Word from Arlang, his sister, and the others who have dedicated their lives to caring for these kids.

 Not Tentmaking, but Coffee-Making

-They grow coffee beans on Arlung’s property.
+They grow coffee beans on Arlang’s property.
 They roast and blend the beans for different kinds and flavors, and they sell the beans to support the kids at CFPM.
 Recently, they’ve also started a coffee shop to sell lattes, frappuccinos, and more!
 All of the funds go CFPM.

 What an amazing way to support the ministry while helping the kids learn about business and also teach them a trade.